 Erasmus+ Israel Update: Guidelines for HEIs

-Regarding ICM implementation, due to the current situation many participants are unable to return from their host location and some others wish to stay and continue study online courses, if applicable.
+Regarding the ICM implementation, due to the current situation many participants are either unable to travel or are unable to return from their host location.
+Some others wish to stay and continue to study if online courses are offered.
 To respond to these uncertainties, the European Commission is applying the maximum flexibility and allows the NAs to cover costs also if changes occur.
-For individual behavior of course, we encourage all to follow the local guidelines and recommendation.
 For now, the National Agencies can define the rules for recovery of the grant after early termination of the mobility.

 Click here to read ESU's Q&A webinar discussing COVID-19 implications on Erasmus+ students

 Please see the following official notes:

 · An official note from the European Commission regarding CB projects

 · An official note from the Irish NA

 · An official note from the European Students' Union

 · An official note from the Finnish NA

 · An official note from the British NA